A topic from the subject of Analytical Chemistry in Chemistry.

 Procedure

-1. Prepare the sample.
+1. Sample Preparation: Prepare the sample.
 The sample should be in a powder or granular form.
-Weigh the sample and place it in a crucible.
+Accurately weigh approximately 10-20 mg of the sample (depending on the instrument and sample properties) and place it in a pre-weighed TGA crucible.

-* The data should be analyzed carefully to identify the processes that are occurring in the sample.
+• The data should be analyzed carefully, considering factors such as heating rate and atmosphere to identify the processes occurring in the sample.
+Multiple runs may be necessary to confirm results.

 Significance

-TGA is a powerful tool that can be used to study a variety of processes in chemistry.
-The technique is relatively simple to use and can provide valuable information about the thermal stability and reactivity of materials.
+TGA is a powerful tool used to study a variety of processes in chemistry.
+The technique is relatively simple to use and provides valuable information about the thermal stability and reactivity of materials.
+It finds applications in polymer characterization, material science, pharmaceutical analysis, and forensic science.

 Share on: